 Gaudi Barcelona Tickets

 Casa Batlló has won multiple awards over the years, including:

-• In 1962 Casa Batlló was named a "National Cultural Asset of Catalonia (BCIN)"
+• In 1962 it was named a "National Cultural Asset of Catalonia (BCIN)"

-• In 2005 Casa Batlló received its UNESCO World Heritage Site status
+• In 2005 it received its UNESCO World Heritage Site status

-• In 2006 Casa Batlló received "The Award for the Conservation of Architectural Heritage"
+• In 2006 it received "The Award for the Conservation of Architectural Heritage"

-• In 2008 Casa Batlló was named "One of the Seven Wonders of the Cultural Heritage of Barcelona"
+• In 2008 it was named "One of the Seven Wonders of the Cultural Heritage of Barcelona"

 Casa Milà - La Pedrera (Ticket Options)

-Whilst Gaudi was building the property he even refused to follow building guidelines issued by the council.
-This resulted in the actual size of the property being beyond that that was allowed, in essence making it illegal at the time!
-It was only after completion of Casa Milà that the council certified the building as "a monument in nature" and thus on that basis, it did not need to abide by the bylaws!
+Gaudi refused to follow building guidelines issued by the council for the project and this actually resulted in the size of the property being beyond what was allowed, in essence making it illegal at the time!
+It was only after it's completion that the council certified the building as "a monument in nature" and thus on that basis, it did not need to abide by the bylaws!
 Incredible!
-Maybe the council could see the future genius - now being one of the biggest tourist attractions in Barcelona!
+Maybe the council could see the future genius - now being one of the biggest attractions in Barcelona!

-Casa Milà was given the nickname of 'La Pedrera' and is now commonly known as that because the front of the property looks similar to an open rock quarry due to it's stone facade and its iron balconies.
-Gaudi took design features he had used at both Palau Güell and Casa Batlló and used them at Casa Milà La Pedrera, such as the roof design with its chimneys and ventilation stacks.
+Casa Milà is referred to as 'La Pedrera' because the front of the property looks similar to an open rock quarry due to it's stone facade and its iron balconies and that is the translation of La Pedrera - open quarry!
+Gaudi took design features he had used at both Palau Güell and Casa Batlló and used them at La Pedrera, such as the roof design with its chimneys and ventilation stacks.

+Gaudi Barcelona Tickets